SocialCabin/CabinHost/README.md

 # CabinHost
-Free and Open-Source Minecraft server templates - COMING SOON
+The free and open-source minecraft server templates, verified by the SocialCabin team.

+**COMING LATER**